leonCTL12/Flutter_Import_VSCode_Extension/README.md

 ## Open Source

 This project is open source under the MIT License.
 This means you're free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.
 See the `LICENSE` file for more details.
+The source code is available on **https://github.com/leonCTL12/Flutter_Import_VSCode_Extension**

 ## Feedback and Bug Reports